Does Baking Soda Clean Toilets?

 1. Pour hydrogen peroxide into the toilet bowl.
 Let it sit for a few minutes.

-If you think the dirt or stains are hard to remove, mix baking soda and vinegar to clean the toilet.
+If your toilet has hard-to-remove stains, try mixing baking soda and vinegar to clean the toilet.
 The mixture is not only practical but also friendly to the skin, the nostrils, and the environment.

 Materials you need: